and0125/code-challenges/aweber-challenge-django/README.md

 - Using the browsable API endpoint at `localhost:8000`
 - Sending HTTP requests to `localhost:8000` using postman, curl, or any similar method
 - By going to the admin console for this django server, at `localhost:8000/admin`.

-Must have administrative credentials to access this console.
+### Administator Access

+To access the admin console, you must establish an administrator account, which can be done from the command line with the following command: `python manage.py createsuperuser`.

 ## API Documentation